sablier-labs/flow/DIAGRAMS.md

 **Notes:**

 1. The arrows point to the status on which the function can be called.
-2. The "update" comments refer only to the internal state.
+2. The "update" comments refer only to the stream internal state.
 3. `st` is always updated to `block.timestamp`.
 4. Red lines refers to the function that are doing an `ERC-20` transfer